EA Sports College Football 25 Reveals Toughest Stadiums to Play

 Noah Hunter

 Noah is Final Weapon’s Editor-in-Chief, overseeing all written and video content.
 He co-founded the website in June 2019 and has been writing for it ever since.
-In total, he has over six years of writing experience across many publications, including IGN Entertainment.
+In total, he has over seven years of writing experience across many publications, including IGN Entertainment.
 His favorite series include Xeno and Final Fantasy.

 Recommended Articles